Noung/sso-authen-3.1/admin/BACKUP_DOCUMENTATION.md

 ## Overview

-The SSO Admin Panel includes a comprehensive backup and restore system that allows administrators to:
+The SSO-Authen Admin Panel includes a comprehensive backup and restore system that allows administrators to:

 - Create full system backups including client configurations, admin users, and audit logs
 - Download and store backups securely